-- 1. You can view and edit all internet connections on Advanced > Network > Internet page. - 2.
+- Tips: - 1.
+You can view and edit all internet connections on Advanced > Network > Internet page. - 2.
 In the Wireless Router Mode, you can also permit IPv6 connection by setting up an IPv6 connection or the IPv6 tunnel just as in the DSL Modem Router Mode.
-For details, refer to Set Up the IPv6 Tunnel.
+For details, refer to Set Up an IPv6 Connection and Set Up the IPv6 Tunnel.